 After the third configuration, the game is far from over.
 The next move would be on the vertex that has a single chip, updating it to $4-1=3$.
 From there, the next vertex to be played can be any that has two chips, which would become $(2+3)-2=3$, and so on.
 In each turn, there is always a sad vertex, and the values continue to grow in an endless cycle.
 This visually demonstrates that the game on $\tilde{A}_2$ will never terminate. \end{example}

 \begin{example}[The star graph $\tilde{D}_4$] The graph $\tilde{D}_4$ has a central vertex ($v_0$) connected to four peripheral vertices ($v_1, v_2, v_3, v_4$).

-Instead of showing each intermediate step, let us see how a simple initial configuration evolves to a state where the game must continue and the values have already grown.
-We start with $\mathbf{v} = (0, 1, 0, 0, 0)$ for the vertices $(v_0, v_1, v_2, v_3, v_4)$ and perform a cascade of activations until reaching the state $(1,1,1,1,1)$.
+Instead of showing every intermediate step, let us see how a simple initial configuration evolves into a state where the game must continue and the values have already grown.
+We start with $\mathbf{v} = (0, 1, 0, 0, 0)$ for the vertices $(v_0, v_1, v_2, v_3, v_4)$ and perform a sequence of moves until reaching the state $(1,1,1,1,1)$.